raisingpixels/raisingpixels.github.io/content/posts/2025-07-17-devcontainer-guide/index.md

 ## The Parent Developer Advantage

-Here’s what I’ve learned after using devcontainers for everything:
+Here’s what I’ve learned after using dev containers for everything:

 **Setup time went from 10-15 minutes to 30 seconds**.
 That’s huge when you only have 45 minutes to code.